 I’m not asking you to answer this because you might fail or because a magazine business plan sucks (cause it’s profitable and anyone who follows the steps and tips properly can make it), I’m asking this because starting an online magazine business is a full-time job and it’s expensive.

-You require a huge team of writers, editors, graphic designers, marketers, managers, SEO experts to run the business smoothly.
+You require a huge team of writers, editors, graphic designers, marketers, managers, and SEO experts to run the business smoothly.

 You could lower costs by doing a few tasks yourself but it’s still not a low-cost business.
 Try understanding why you chose to pick this business, if it makes sense, don’t hesitate to start.
 Follow my guide and you’ll be good to go.